Spring 2009 - EE 381K

 Some pointers to other free texts available on the web

-can be found at the course web site in the Blackboard system (courses.utexas.edu).
+can be found at the course web site on the UT Canvas instructional system.

-A partial set of notes, assorted slides, papers and homework assiginments
+A partial set of notes, papers and homework assiginments

 will be posted as we go along at this web site.